zanderson3j/dark_arts/README.md

 * ebp - stack frame base pointer
 * esp - stack pointer
 * ecx - counter

+##### Exploitation

+Definitions:
+* Exploitation - Taking advantage of a vulnerability.
+* Exploit - Input or data provided to the program that causes a condition.
+* Vulnerability Trigger - Invokes the software bug to obtain control of the program, typically this causes some sort of crash or unstable state that can be taken advantage of.
+* Payload - Action to be performed when control is obtained, such as running an attacker’s code but could be anything.
+It sometimes is called shell code because access to the shell means you can control the computer.
+Interestingly, opening the calculator program is a popular way to show control of a computer.

+There are many different categories of vulnerabilities.
+One of these is called memory corruption and there are several different vulnerabilities that cause this.
+Memory corruption is when something is reading or writing to the stack or heap in a way that the original programmer was not expecting, and it results in behavior that isn’t normal and the attacker is looking to control.

+###### Attack the Stack

+One of these vulnerabilities we can exploit is called a stack (or buffer) overflow.
+This is where an attacker can go out of the bounds of a portion of memory to mess with the memory of neighboring variables

+Mr. Antoniewicz made an interesting point that vulnerabilities like the buffer overflow in that they have been around since 1992 but still exist today; it’s kind of crazy.
+He also shared Metasploit which has a lot of vulnerability triggers and payloads you can combine and use.
+I find it interesting how easy a lot of information like this is to come across.
+I had never heard of Metasploit, though it seemed like several students in the lecture had.
+I understand that it seems to be meant to aid in defenses, but it certainly seems controversial.

+During a stack overflow, the attacker can write out of bounds of the part of memory holding a variable and into neighboring parts of the stack which may hold addresses, parameters, and variables.
+This gives the attacker control over the entire state of the program since they can rewrite the return address which changes the path that the program takes.

+In order for the attacker to get their code executed during a crash, they need to first determine the state of the crash and what they will have access to such as will they be able to overwrite the EIP (instruction pointer) with a stack overflow.
+Next, they need to figure out the offset of the return address so that they know how much data to overflow with and what part of that data will end up in the return address.
+We will did this with javascript in a lab because all the major vulnerabilities in the browser are exploited with it.
+Then, the attacker needs to put their shell code into the memory right after where they put the return address.
+Finally, they need to find the address of their shell code in memory.
+Based on where the code is placed, the ESP (stack pointer) register will be pointing right at the location of the shell code.
+This is great, but the attacker needs to use the trampoline technique to get to that address.
+This is where the attacker causes the program to go to a known point in memory that always has the characters ‘ffe4’ which is a ‘jmp esp' instruction.
+This is a little trickery because the instruction there may be part of a longer string since ‘jmp esp’ is not something that should be called.
+This specific exploit won’t work on modern operating systems since it was so abused that it was fixed.
+It is very clever and fun to learn about though, and there are apparently ways around the fix.

+###### Attack the Heap

+Another vulnerability is called user after free, and it is an exploit in the heap rather than the stack.
+This consists of an attacker freeing an object, putting their own object in its place, putting their shell code somewhere in memory, and using the object they placed in the freed memory to cause code execution.
+These exploits have been very popular in the past few years in javascript and the browser.

+Internet Explorer uses the default process heap.
+The program will get 1 MB of this heap from the VirtualAlloc() due to the requested size.
+The low fragmentation heap in this heap can be used after the 18th call for alloc of the same size.
+It will consist of buckets all of that size.
+It has no coalescing which means that the memory buckets will all stay the same size and be available after being freed.
+This is useful for exploiting use after free vulnerabilities.

+Page heap is special heap that you can get allocated for debugging.
+This provides lots of information for us to examine the heap for preparing an exploit.

+To know where shell code is, attackers make a huge allocation that takes up most of the free memory on the heap so they know their code will be near the top of the heap.
+VirtualAlloc() provides memory in 64kb blocks at predictable addresses, so the attacker can predict where their shell code will be placed on the heap.
+This is called a heap spray.
+Now the attacker is able to get shell code execution by replacing the freed object with data that will call the shell code at the specified address.

+### Labs

+### Conclusion

+This week was my favorite so far.
+While previous weeks were spent analyzing malware and acting like an investigator, this week was about finding vulnerabilities and exploiting them.
+Almost everything was new and exciting.
+It shouldn't have been surprising how much knowledge of the underlying architecture is required for this kind of work, but it is vitally important to understand memory and registers (at least for the exploits we studied).
+Whether or not I like it enough to look into a career in this remains to be seen, but it did renew my interest in reading "Hacking - The Art of Exploitation" by Jon Erickson which I had heard about after taking 271.

+Works Cited: All Information Used in Preparing this Post came from the Oregon State Lectures from Brad Antoniewicz.

 ## Week 3 (1/29/19)